dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/pix2pixhd.gif' width="80%"/>
 </p>

+<span class='saddlebrown'>Further apologizes to remaining GAN family for not mentioning them in special mentions.</span> Shall we do one more section special special mentions 😛?

-Look at the progress introducing paper about GAN in 2014 to worrying about dangerous impact on society caused by GAN in 2017, this speaks more than I can make you understand.
-And this is the story of GANs.
+<span class='purple'>Look at the progress from introducing GANs to the world in 2014 to worrying about dangerous impact on society caused by GAN in 2017, this speaks more than I can make you understand.
+And this is the story of GANs.</span>

 In next post, we will do something <span class='yellow'>different</span>.
 We will attempt to dissect any one or two papers.
 Any suggestions?
 So, let's call that Fun of Paper dissection.
 And further build a text recognizer application and deploy it for fun.
 A lot to come, a lot of fun!